KarthikBhat21/Sentiment-Analysis-of-Amazon-reviews/README.md

 # Results

 Both the models does the job of classifying the reviews as Negative, Neutral and Positive.
-But Roberta model is better performant than VADER sentiment analysis.
+But Roberta model is better performant than VADER sentiment analysis because of following reasons:

-It's best to use Roberta model for sentiment analysis classification because VADER uses a Bag of words approach i.e., it gives the score for every word in the text and finally combines the scores of all the words to get a compound score of the text.
-VADER also doesn't consider the relationship of words present in the text which is quite important while performing sentiment analysis.
+1. VADER uses a Bag of words approach i.e., it gives the score for every word in the text and finally combines the scores of all the words to get a compound score of the text.

+2. VADER also doesn't consider the relationship of words present in the text which is quite important while performing sentiment analysis.